Noe-Favier/noe_favier_cv/README.md

 ### Secrets

-You'll need to create `.env.text` file from the [.env.example.tex](.env.example.tex) file and fill it with your data
+You'll need to create `.env.tex` file from the [.env.example.tex](.env.example.tex) file and fill it with your data

 ### Requirements